 Oh, that is tough.
 I think it is having a creative outlet.
 The need to create and visualize is something I was born with.
 I have expressed that need in many ways throughout my life.
 This is all-encompassing because it fuels my passion for photography, my children and fashion all in one place.

 3. You take beautiful photos!
 Do you have any tips for beginners?

 1. Read your camera manual.
 2. Study the lighting around you.
-Recognize places were there is good lighting.
-For me it is in my master bathroom where the light filters through the windows into this white space.
+Recognize places where there is good lighting.
+For me, it is in my master bathroom where the light filters through the windows into this white space.
 3. Practice shooting in manual and study your settings.
 4. Be patient.

 4. What’s your favorite trend in kids fashion right now?